Discover the Real Story of Santa Fe

 Downtown Santa Fe Ghost Tour

-An Evening Walk Through Santa Fe’s Haunted Past
+An Atmospheric Walk Through Santa Fe’s Haunted Past

-For more than 400 years, Santa Fe has gathered stories — some historical, some mysterious, and some that refuse to rest quietly in the past.
+For over 400 years, Santa Fe has gathered stories — some historical, some mysterious, and some that refuse to rest.

 Late-night harp music drifting near the Plaza.

-A young bride said to wander the halls of a downtown hotel.
+A young bride said to wander a downtown hotel.

-A grieving socialite whose presence is still felt in her former mansion.These are just a few of the legends you’ll encounter on this atmospheric downtown ghost walk.
+A grieving socialite whose presence is still felt in her former mansion.These are just a few of the legends you’ll encounter on this atmospheric walk.

 • Hear chilling tales of unexplained happenings and local lore